 Bahrain Watch is a collective focusing on investigations, research, and analysis about Bahrain.
 We operate across five countries, including Bahrain, and work in four key areas: digital security, media and information control, economic corruption, and arms control.
 Our reports are timely, well-sourced and verifiable and can be employed by organisations and the public at large.

 Since our founding, Bahrain Watch has uncovered corrupt practices, exposed targeted government surveillance against dissidents, shed light on practices of media censorship and information control, and stopped an unprecedented arms shipment to Bahrain.

-Ala'a Shehabi is a British-born Bahraini researcher and writer.
+Ala'a Shehabi is a Bahraini researcher and one of Bahrain Watch's co-founders.
 She has a PhD from Imperial College London, and is a former policy analyst at Rand Europe, and an economics lecturer at the Bahrain Institute for Banking and Finance.
-She is currently an ACSS research fellow.
-She lives between Bahrain and the UK.
+She is co-editor of Bahrain's Uprising published by Zed Books.

 Bill Marczak is a PhD candidate in computer science at the University of California, Berkeley.
 He lived in Bahrain for four years prior to starting his higher education in the United States.